-All over the world, Auschwitz has become a symbol of terror, genocide, and the Holocaust.
+All over the world, Auschwitz has become a symbol of terror, genocide, and the Shoah.
 It was established by Germans in 1940, in the suburbs of Oswiecim, a Polish city that was annexed to the Third Reich by the Nazis.
 Its name was changed to Auschwitz, which also became the name of Konzentrationslager Auschwitz.

 Let us build memory!
 Donate any documents and other historical items in your possession to the Auschwitz Memorial